Erik Erikson: Psychology of religion

 Psychoanalytic writers have always engaged in nonclinical interpretation of cultural phenomena such as art, religion, and historical movements.
 Erik Erikson gave such a strong contribution that his work was well received by students of religion and spurred various secondary literature.

 Erikson's psychology of religion begins with an acknowledgement of how religious tradition can have an interplay with a child's basic sense of trust or mistrust.
 With regard to Erikson's theory of personality as expressed in his eight stages of the life cycle, each with their different tasks to master, each also included a corresponding virtue, as mentioned above, which form a taxonomy for religious and ethical life.
 Erikson extends this construct by emphasizing that human individual and social life is characterized by ritualization, "an agreed-upon interplay between at least two persons who repeat it at meaningful intervals and in recurring contexts."
 Such ritualization involves careful attentiveness to what can be called ceremonial forms and details, higher symbolic meanings, active engagement of participants, and a feeling of absolute necessity.
 Each life cycle stage includes its own ritualization with a corresponding ritualism: numinous vs. idolism, judicious vs. legalism, dramatic vs. impersonation, formal vs. formalism, ideological vs. totalism, affiliative vs. elitism, generational vs. authoritism, and integral vs. dogmatism.

 Perhaps Erikson's best-known contributions to the psychology of religion were his book length psychobiographies, Young Man Luther: A Study in Psychoanalysis and History, on Martin Luther, and Gandhi's Truth, on Mahatma Gandhi, for which he remarkably won the Pulitzer Prize and the National Book Award.
 Both books attempt to show how childhood development and parental influence, social and cultural context, and even political crises form a confluence with personal identity.
 These studies demonstrate how each influential person discovered mastery, both individually and socially, in what Erikson would call the historical moment.
 Individuals like Luther or Gandhi were what Erikson called a Homo Religiosus, individuals for whom the final life cycle challenge of integrity vs. despair is a lifelong crisis, and they become gifted innovators whose own psychological cure becomes an ideological breakthrough for their time.

 Personal life

-Erikson married Canadian-born American dancer and artist Joan Erikson (née Sarah Lucretia Serson) in 1930 and they remained together until his death.
+Erikson married Canadian-born American dancer and artist Joan Erikson (née Sarah Lucretia Serson) in 1930, and they remained together until his death.

 The Eriksons had four children: Kai T. Erikson, Jon Erikson, Sue Erikson Bloland, and Neil Erikson.
-His eldest son, Kai T. Erikson, was an American sociologist.
+His eldest son, Kai, was an American sociologist.
 Their daughter, Sue, "an integrative psychotherapist and psychoanalyst", described her father as plagued by "lifelong feelings of personal inadequacy".
 He thought that by combining resources with his wife, he could "achieve the recognition" that might produce a feeling of adequacy.

 Erikson died on 12 May 1994 in Harwich, Massachusetts.
 He is buried in the First Congregational Church Cemetery in Harwich.